 Studying Reconstruction helps us see our own era with greater clarity.
 Howard University professor Greg Carr argues that: “Reconstruction is the lens through which we have to view the rest of American history.”
 However, too often the story of this grand experiment in interracial democracy, and the white supremacist backlash, is skipped altogether or rushed through in curricula and classrooms.

 Tyler Parry, a professor at University of Nevada, Las Vegas, emphasizes how important it is for young people to wrestle with the contradictions of the Reconstruction period: “We simultaneously come to know the possibilities of a better society and the lengths that the opponents of such progress will go to violently subvert it.”
 Adds Hilary Green, an associate professor at the University of Alabama: “Reconstruction is essential for not only understanding the creation of the modern United States but how the unreconciled legacies from emancipation and Confederate defeat shapes the present.”

 “If students don’t understand Reconstruction, they don’t understand U.S. history, politics, or form of government, nor do they understand the history of racism and racial oppression in the country.
 I signed this open letter because no period in U.S. history is more important for the nation’s story nor more relevant to the students’ experiences today,” said Gregory P. Downs, professor at the University of California at Davis.

 The Zinn Education Project — coordinated by education nonprofits Rethinking Schools and Teaching for Change — launched a campaign in 2017 to Teach Reconstruction with free lessons, workshops, book and film recommendations, and a state-by-state national report on the teaching of Reconstruction.
-The campaign is one of the resources offered to the 140,000 teachers who have signed up to access people’s history lessons at the Zinn Education Project.
+The campaign is one of the resources offered to the more than 150,000 teachers who have signed up to access people’s history lessons at the Zinn Education Project.